mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-The infinite cycle will prevent the function from reaching the `delay` suspending function, so the coroutine will never yield the control.
+The infinite cycle will prevent the function from reaching the `delay` suspending function, so the coroutine will never yield control.
 Now, we define another suspending function to execute concurrently with the previous one:

 ```kotlin
 suspend fun takeABreak() {